DaintyJet/VChat_GTER_EggHunter/README.md

          * Notice that the EIP now points to an essfunc.dll address!

-	4. Once the overflow occurs click the *step into* button highlighted below.
+	4. Once the overflow occurs, click the *step into* button highlighted below.

 		<img src="Images/I19.png" width=600>